Trietptm-on-Awesome-Lists/wobsec.github.io/gpg.md

 GPG is available on all major Linux distribution and their core package repository.
 To install on Debian/Ubuntu/Mint and similar Debian-based distros: `sudo apt install -y -f gnupg`.
 To install in Fedora/Red Hat: `sudo yum install gnupg`.
 [Windows](https://gpg4win.org/download.html) and [MacOS](https://sourceforge.net/p/gpgosx/docu/Download/)

+On MacOS you can install [Homebrew](https://brew.sh) package manager:

+Open your Terminal and paste this:

+    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+ Then install GPG with Brew:

+     brew install gnupg

+## 2. USAGE

 To generate key we are going to use the flag `--full-gen-key` or complete command `gpg --full-gen-key`

 It will prompt you: